owncloud/ocis/docs/_index.md

 You can also find all client sources on [GitHub](https://github.com/owncloud/).

-## Join us
+## Join the oCIS Community

-The oCIS server repository on GitHub is a good entry point for you to join the project.
-But we also develop clients for iOS, Android, Desktop and Web.
+The [server repository](https://github.com/owncloud/ocis) on [GitHub](https://www.github.com) is a good entry point to the oCIS project.
+In addition to that there are also ownCloud projects for clients for [iOS](https://github.com/owncloud/ios-app), [Android](https://github.com/owncloud/android), the major [Desktop](https://github.com/owncloud/desktop) platforms and [ownCloud Web](https://github.com/owncloud/web).

 For communication on development, [join our public chat](https://talk.owncloud.com/channel/ocis)